petegq/blog/src/data/notebook/useful-shell.md

 sudo !!
 ```

-home
+Home
 ```shell
 cd
 ```

-back to the last dir you came format
+or back to the last dir you came format
 ```shell
 cd -
 ```